• Intranet

 The key to protecting yourself from scams is prevention, rather than cure.
 Once you have lost money to a scam, it is usually very difficult to get your money back.
 For this reason, you should familiarise yourself with some of the common types of scams.

-If you have been the victim of a scam, you can report it online on the ACCC Scamwatch and ACORN websites.
+If you have been the victim of a scam, you can report it on the Scamwatch and ACORN websites.
 However, these websites are mainly used by the authorities to keep track of scams in Australia.
 You are still very unlikely to recover any money which has been lost.

 If you are experiencing financial difficulties as the result of a scam, we may be able to provide you with financial counselling to help you organise your financial situation and manage debts.
-Please contact us through our Get Legal Help form.

 Guides

-The Little Black Book of Scams [PDF 559 KB]
+The Little Black Book of Scams

 Further resources